hectorzea/frday-test-challenge-hz/README.md

 # Installing the project!

-if you want to run the project just clone, and inside the cloned folder type the following command:
+To run thid project do the following:

 1) download and start the api server provided by Friday https://www.dropbox.com/s/i3bjhj90ccbtf1w/friday-code-challenge.zip?dl=0&file_subpath=%2Fapiserver